wp-cool-tools/speed-contact-bar/README.txt

 == Changelog ==

+= 6.12.1 =
+* fixed the previous fix where "nofollow" was sometimes set incorrectly

+= 6.12.0 =
+* fixed no link on X logo anymore
+* fixed where "nofollow" was sometimes set incorrectly
+* we get now plugin’s translation from wp.org

 = 6.11.0 =
-* Renaming Twitter to X (new logo and adjusted wording) (maintain backward compatibility with current Twitter settings)
+* renaming Twitter to X (new logo and adjusted wording) (maintain backward compatibility with current Twitter settings)

 = 6.10.1 =
 * added output title on single icons to get a tooltip on hover